shaik1002/biggitlabbomb/doc/integration/advanced_search/elasticsearch.md

 Before upgrading to a major GitLab version, you must complete all migrations that exist up until the latest minor version before that major version.
 You must also resolve and [retry any halted migrations](#retry-a-halted-migration) before proceeding with a major version upgrade.
-For more information, see [Migrations for upgrades](../../update/background_migrations.md).
+For more information, see [Upgrading to a new major version](../../update/index.md#upgrading-to-a-new-major-version).

 Migrations that have been removed are
 [marked as obsolete](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/63001).